ewomant/corpus-explorer/wdk-ui-resources-solr/README.md

-solrconfig.xml-Configuration for WdK-Explorer
+Configuration of solrconfig.xml for WdK-Explorer
 ----

-For WdK-Explorer, two requestHandler need to be defined
+For WdK-Explorer, two requestHandler need to be defined and one additional Libary needs to be added to the configuration.

 ### SearchHandler **/browse**
 This is the SearchHandler for VelocityResponsewriter.
-Here, primarily the facets that are needed for every request are defined with an exclude-Tag {!ex=fieldname} to provide for multi-select-facetting.
-All facets are displayed in the interface in the order defined here, grouped by facet-type (facet.query, facet.range, facet.field).
+Here, primarily the facets that are needed for every request are defined.
+Each facet is defined with a corresponding exclude-Tag {!ex=fieldname} to provide for multi-select-faceting.
+All facets are displayed in the interface grouped by facet-type (facet.query, facet.range, facet.field) and in the order defined here.
 In addition, settings for facets that are not activated by default may be defined here.
-This way, only the facets themselves need to be defined in the query-URL.
+This way, only the facets themselves need to be activated in the query-URL.

 ### SearchHandler **/json**
 This SearchHandler is used to fetch additional queries from the index in client side scripts.
 It should **closely model the query-behaviour of /browse**, but does not need to predefine facets and returns json as default-format.

 ### Additional Libraries
-The assocTool [wdk-ui-assocTool](./wdk-ui-assocTool) is used to calculate loglikelihood-ratios in the statsview-table.
-It is inserted as an additional tool into the VecolityResponseWriter.
+The assocTool [wdk-ui-assocTool](./wdk-ui-assocTool) is used to calculate loglikelihood-ratios in the `statsview_categories`-table.
+It is inserted as an additional tool into *VecolityResponseWriter*.

 ```xml
 <queryResponseWriter name="velocity" class="solr.VelocityResponseWriter" startup="lazy">